 Our food cravings probably started way back in the time of our ancestors – when food was hard to get.
 Our ancestors probably craved nutrients that they needed to survive and overate when food was available.

 So our brain may be used to sending signals that we need to eat on high calorie foods in order to survive, even when food is everywhere around us today.

-Whatever the reason for the craving, there are ways to put it under control, although you may never eliminate it completely.
+Whatever the reason for the food cravings, there are ways to put it under control and stop it, although you may never eliminate it completely.

 If you are sure you ate the right quantity of calories to fuel your energy needs and you still feel the urge to eat something sweet, fatty or salty then

 Take a note of what you are doing before the craving starts and just go a different route.
 Avoid seeing or smelling things that cause the need for specific foods.
-Also don’t store junk food and sweets at home – if you don’t have them at home it’s likely you won’t eat them.
+If you are going to stop food cravings, don’t store junk food and sweets at home – if you don’t have them at home it’s likely you won’t eat them.